alphablockorg/SandBox-Codebase/README.md

 `DownloadYahooData.R` Using existing public Yahoo API, this code will download Yahoo EOD data using a series of tickers given as input.
 It will output two csv files that will be use in Main_GenerateRanking.R and Main_GeneratePortfolios.R as input.
 One file will be the group EOD data for 30 years and one file will be the Benchmark of the Group EOD data for the same period

 !
 Because BSE100 data downloaded from Yahoo has a lot of missing data in the time series, we use a function of Fill Gaps (function can be found in Utils.R).
 This function will fill in the missing data with previous data that in not NA in the time series.
+!
+The data for Indonesia 30 and it's index has been provided and doesn't need to be downloaded.
+The data coming from yahoo doesn't have proper multiplications and stock splits applied

 `Main_GenerateRanking.R`